dougtoppin/presentation-splunk-docker/PITCHME.md

 ### How To
 Configure rsyslog (Ubuntu 16.04) to send to Splunk (AWS)

-Ensure that the Splunk instance port 8514 is accessible to the Ubuntu server

 Splunk server
 * Settings
 * Data inputs = TCP